pondrejk/dizzer/chap-carto_insight.md

 The atlas maps mentioned above surved for presentation of knowledge, were confirmatory.
 Digital cartography allowed for exploratory cartography (or more precisely moved the exploratory part in the visualisation pipeline from before map creation to after, and from the map author to the map user).
 Visual analytics based on spatial data (definitions below) provide interfaces to process and visualise data.
 On the one hand it allows users to mine novel infomation, on the other hand it leaves him to create his own narration about, prone to owevhelming visual clutter, misinterpration, false correlations, lack of engagement and guidenance on where to start.
 Data manipulation interface, a window to the database is useful for those who know what questions they want to ask.
 Hypothesis formation support that these tools aim to provide is a property that is hard to measure (hard to prove it works, hard to compare which interface is better).

-*Visual analytics* is a science of data-driven reasoning facilitated by interactive visual interfaces to data management and analysis techniques (@thomas2005illuminating).
-Not just insight to data, also insight to how we process data (@keim2008visual).
 *VA for spatio-temporal data* includes interlinked techniques in interfaces with map as a central metaphor (@guo2006visualization)

 User is left with a spiffy-looking front-end to a database, with no sense of narrative or framework for interpretation.
 Simmilar situation occuring in business analytic dashboards proliferating in enterprises that fail to make sense to users, or worse simulate insight with vaguely understood and hardly interpretable metrics.